-Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!
+Find the best collection of mosaic knitting patterns here in this free pattern round-up – makes of all types and for all skill levels!

-If knitting projects that involve more than one color make you break out in hives, then you obviously haven’t tried mosaic knitting yet.
+If knitting projects that involve more than one color make you break out in hives, then you haven’t tried mosaic knitting yet.
 If stranded colorwork makes you confused, then you might be thinking that colorwork just isn’t for you.
 Rest assured that mosaic knitting is easy enough for even beginner knitters!

 Knitters in the know can tell you why this knitting technique is just so magical.
 If you can knit stitch and slip stitch, then you can master mosaic knitting.
-It really is that easy!
+It is that easy!
 But the absolute best part about mosaic knitting is that you only have to work with one color at a time.
 Yes, really!

 Learning how to mosaic knit will unlock so many doors for you.
 You might be surprised at the range of looks you can achieve with this one technique!
-We have free mosaic knitting patterns for bold geometric designs, projects that mimic the look of weaving, and designs that blend two colors together to create countless color combinations. (say that 10 times fast!!)
+We have free mosaic knitting patterns for bold geometric designs, projects that mimic the look of weaving, and designs that blend two colors to create countless color combinations. (say that 10 times fast!!)

 As far as the projects themselves go, you’ll just have to see for yourself.
 I don’t want to spoil too much for you.
 We’ve got a great variety of projects for you today.
-There’s everything from wearables, to accessories, to home decor, and more!
+There’s everything from wearables to accessories, to home decor, and more!
 Why don’t you scroll down and see for yourself?

 25 Amazing FREE Mosaic Knitting Patterns